 "Teaching is in my genes," Rogers said.
 "I come from a family of teachers and coaches.
 As to working with bright law students, there isn't a better way to spend a lifetime."

 For more than two decades, Rogers has served as chair of Baylor's Professional Sports Counseling Panel.
 In this capacity, he has rendered advice to numerous future pro athletes, including Olympic gold medalist Michael Johnson and Super Bowl champion Santana Dotson.
 Also, he assisted Jason Smith, the second overall draft pick in the 2009 NFL Draft.
 More recently, Rogers helped Heisman Trophy winner Robert Griffin III during his agent selection process and then negotiated Griffin III's NFL Standard Representation Agreement with agent Ben Dogra.
-He is currently counseling several student-athletes including Wade Trophy winner Brittney Griner.

 He comes by his work in athletics naturally.
 Rogers is the son of former Texas A&M basketball coach Bob Rogers, and he played basketball for Texas Tech University, where he is a member of the Double T Association.
 While at Tech, he was admitted to membership in Phi Eta Sigma, Beta Gamma Sigma and Phi Kappa Phi.
 In 1974, he received his juris doctor from the University of Oklahoma, where he was an editor of the Oklahoma Law Review and was admitted to membership in Order of the Coif.